 Gluten-free spaghetti is fast, easy and delicious thanks to the plethora of gluten-free products on the market today.

-When it comes to gluten-free pasta, a brand that uses a blend of ingredients–such as corn and quinoa–tends to be a better choice than purely brown-rice pasta, which can get gummy.
+When it comes to gluten-free pasta, it can get overwhelming and confusing.
+If you opt for a brand that uses a blend of ingredients, such as corn and quinoa, it tends to be a better choice than purely brown-rice pasta, which can get gummy and overcook rather quickly.
 A gluten-free blend yields an al dente texture that is close to "regular" pasta.
 Of course, this is a matter of preference.
 If you enjoy brown-rice pasta, by all means, mangia!

 Cook gluten-free spaghetti according to package directions.
 Drain.
 Toss with 1 tablespoon of olive oil to prevent the noodles from sticking together.

 As the pasta is cooking, heat remaining 1 tablespoon olive oil in a sizeable skillet over medium-high heat.
 Add the ground beef and cook until browned, using a wooden spoon or firm spatula to break apart the ground beef as it cooks.